TheCowboyAI/w3/memory-bank/tasks.md

 - Services will expose dual interfaces: NATS for system components and MCP for AI integration
 - Vendor-provided MCP interfaces will be preferred for third-party tools where available
 - IPLD will provide content-addressed, immutable storage for objects with event linkage
+- User interfaces will follow a chat-centric interaction model with contextual information windows
+- Rust will be used across all platforms to maximize code sharing and performance

 ## Task Legend